AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 Monitor for changes in the distribution of data between the training dataset and inference data of your deployed model.
 These changes are sometimes called [data drift](https://docs.microsoft.com/azure/machine-learning/service/concept-data-drift) and indicate degraded prediction performance over time due to how the input data changes during this period.
 When you detect degraded model performance, the next step is to retrain your model with new data, thus creating a new version of the model.
 If your model is deployed to a web service or IoT devices, then you would use the new version of the model to redeploy it to those endpoints.
 The Azure Machine Learning SDK provides tools you can use to redeploy with minimal interruption of these services and endpoints.

-## Exercise 12: Refresh the Power BI report and view maintenance data
+## Section 12: Refresh the Power BI report and view maintenance data

 ### Task 1: Open and refresh the report in Power BI Desktop